What you can expect from a Free Financial Health Check

 One thing that may surprise some people about these free financial check-ups: generally, advisers won’t talk to you about products at all.
 The process of choosing the right products comes later, after the adviser has built up an understanding of you as a person and your financial planning needs.
 Only then will they recommend products, if asked to do so – but what an IFA will never do is ‘sell’ you a product, because by definition they are not affiliated to any providers and earn no commission from them.
 Any recommendations they make are thus solely based on your best interests.

 A free check-up from an IFA is a great way to learn more about financial advice.
-To find participating advisers, either head to our special offers page or search on unbiased.co.uk and look for the special offer badges.
+To find participating advisers, search on unbiased.co.uk and look for the special offer badges.